joonthansyle/MarkDownGitHub/SampleMarkdown.md

 ### Warning
 > __Warning__
-> This is a note.
+> This is a warning.

 ```mermaid